Evidence-first supplement

 Why This Question Comes Up So Often

-For parents, the concern is usually practical rather than philosophical.
-Is one safer than the other?
+For parents, the concern is usually not philosophical.
+It is practical: Is one safer than the other?
 Is one better absorbed?
-Is one more appropriate for children?
-Am I paying more for something that matters?
-Am I avoiding something unnecessarily?
+Does the source matter for children?
+Are there meaningful tradeoffs?

-The answers depend on context, the specific form used, and dose, not simply on whether an ingredient is described as natural or synthetic.¹
+The answers to these questions depend on context, formulation, and dose, not simply on whether an ingredient is described as natural or synthetic.¹

 What the Natural-vs-Synthetic Label Suggests, and What It Does Not Prove

 "Natural" and "synthetic" are descriptors of origin.
 They are not conclusions about quality, safety, or effectiveness.
+The same evaluation questions apply regardless of which word appears on the label.

-In supplements, "natural" typically refers to an ingredient extracted from plants, animals, or microorganisms, or derived from a naturally occurring source before processing.
+In supplements, "natural" typically refers to an ingredient that is extracted from plants, animals, or microorganisms, or derived from a naturally occurring source before processing.

-What the label does not automatically mean: gentler on the body, better absorbed, safer at higher doses, or free from processing or purification.
 Many natural-source ingredients require significant processing to isolate the active compound.
-In some cases, the final ingredient is chemically identical to a version produced through synthesis.² How supplement labels describe sourcing and processing often influences perception more than how the ingredient is used by the body.
+In some cases, the final ingredient is chemically identical to a version produced through synthesis.² How supplement labels describe sourcing and processing often influences perception more than how the ingredient is actually used by the body.

 What "Natural" Can Mean, and What It Does Not Guarantee